Applying to Spin 1/2 Systems

 -SG, the electron will collapse to , which is a superposition of because and do not commute.
 In other words:This is why the

 -SG apparatus will see both spin-up and spin-down states.
-Since the probabilities are equal, and since the Born rule requires that , we have:which, if you remember, was similar to what we postulated in the SG experiment section from the analogy with the polarixation of light.
+Since the probabilities are equal, and since the Born rule requires that , we have:which, if you remember, was similar to what we postulated in the SG experiment section from the analogy with the polarization of light.

 is a phase factor that does not affect the magnitude of the coefficients.
 Since and are orthogonal, must be:The choice of coefficient for